Check out our Open Stage Performances

 Legong Dance

 Legong Lasem Peliatan is a dance with a story about King Lasem’s intention to marry Princess Rangkesari of Gegelang.
 When the Princess refused to marry the King Lasem, he attacked Gegelang and encounters Prince Panji, Rangkesari’s brother in a battle.
 Unfortunately, he was defeated and the Princess was reunited with her love, Prabu Melayu.
 Its story performanced by three dancers, a solo dance, Condong, followed by two Legong dancers.
 This performance opened by instrumental playing, puspa raga, baris dance dan closed by oleg dance.
-Every Wednerday at 7.00 pm.

 From: Rp150.000